fbpx Skip to Content

 Prioritize Choices that Protect and Honor Your Relationship with Jesus

-Aim to be a friend of God over a friend of the world (James 2:23 and James 4:4).
-Be a co-laborer (1 Corinthians 3:9).
+Aim to be a friend of God over a friend of the world (James 2:23; 4:4).
+Be a co-laborer with God (1 Corinthians 3:9).
 Those are two precious pieces of our identity in Christ we should not give up so easily.

-Of course, building a friendship with God means learning to hear His voice and consider His heart, and acknowledge His ways.
-Two primary ways we hear His voice are through the Bible and through prayer.
+Of course, building a friendship with God means learning to “hear His voice” and consider His heart, and acknowledge His ways.
+Two primary ways we hear from Him are through the Bible and through prayer.

 If prayer is something that is confusing or intimidating to you, I highly recommend the book A Woman’s Guide to Steadfast Prayer.
 It keeps prayer simple and approachable for women no matter where they’re at in their relationship with God.